Community Conflict Resolution Unit

 - Requesting services does not guarantee services can or will be provided.
 If services cannot be provided, we will share referrals for other sources of assistance.

-- If community groups or others have potential legal claims, requesting and/or participating in our services will not impact those claims.
-Requesting or receiving CCRU services does not “stop the clock” on other important legal deadlines that may apply to community groups or individuals within communities or who are experiencing community conflict.
+- If community groups or others have potential legal claims, requesting and/or participating in our services is separate from those claims.
+Requesting or receiving CCRU services does not “stop the clock” on other important legal deadlines that may apply to community groups or individuals within communities who are experiencing community conflict.

 - Communities and individuals within communities may seek other services or legal remedies at the same time as they request, accept, or participate in CCRU services.